-- (137) New livestock facility See livestock facility, new - (138) Nonconforming building A building that at the time of construction conformed to existing regulations including size, location, and other dimensional standards, but is now inconsistent with this chapter. - (139) Nonconforming conditional use A use that was classified as a nonconforming use but which has since been reviewed and approved as a conditional use using the procedures and requirements specified in this chapter. - (140) Nonconforming lot A lot that at the time of creation conformed to existing regulations including lot size, dimensions, lot configuration, and other dimensional and design standards, but is now inconsistent with this chapter. - (141) Nonconforming structure A structure that at the time of construction or placement conformed to existing regulations including size, location, and other dimensional standards, but is now inconsistent with this chapter. - (142) Nonconforming use A use of land that at the time of establishment conformed to existing regulations, but is now inconsistent with this chapter. - (143) Nonmetallic mineral A product, commodity, or material consisting principally of naturally occurring, organic or inorganic, nonmetallic, nonrenewable material.
+- (136) New livestock facility See livestock facility, new - (137) Nonconforming building A building that at the time of construction conformed to existing regulations including size, location, and other dimensional standards, but is now inconsistent with this chapter. - (138) Nonconforming lot A lot that at the time of creation conformed to existing regulations including lot size, dimensions, lot configuration, and other dimensional and design standards, but is now inconsistent with this chapter. - (139) Nonconforming structure A structure that at the time of construction or placement conformed to existing regulations including size, location, and other dimensional standards, but is now inconsistent with this chapter. - (140) Nonconforming use A use of land that at the time of establishment conformed to existing regulations, but is now inconsistent with this chapter. - (141) Nonmetallic mineral A product, commodity, or material consisting principally of naturally occurring, organic or inorganic, nonmetallic, nonrenewable material.
 Nonmetallic minerals include, but are not limited to, stone, sand, gravel, asbestos, beryl, diamond, clay, coal, feldspar, peat, talc, and topsoil.